filecoin-project/filecoin-docs/content/en/get-started/explore-the-network/index.md

 ## Account, actor & message explorers

-Account, actor & transaction explors allow you to view the states of a Fielcoin accounts and actors(smart contracts) and the details of the messages sent in the Filecoin network.
+These explorers allow you to view the states of Filecoin accounts and actors (smart contracts) and the details of messages sent across the network.

 ### Glif Explorer

 Website: [https://explorer.glif.io](https://explorer.glif.io)

 ## Block explorers